Understanding Truck Accident Claim Statute of Limitations

 The Statute of Limitations Does Not Limit the Total Duration of a Case

 Clients sometimes think the statute of limitations applicable to their case represents the total amount of a time a case can last.
 This is a misconception.
 The statute of limitations only serves as the time window for starting a legal action.
 Once a legal action against a party begins, the limitations period generally does not come into play again.
 The duration of legal action from that point forward will depend on a wide variety of factors, including how busy the court system is, how much evidence there is to collect, how many parties and legal claims are involved, and how willing and able the parties are to settle.
-At Dolman Law Group, we have had cases last just a few months and others last several years.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA, we have had cases last just a few months and others last several years.

 There Can Be Multiple Statute of Limitations Applicable to a Single Case

 Clients also sometimes believe their claim can have only a single statute of limitations.
 That may be true if there is only one plaintiff, one defendant, and one legal claim in a case, but when multiple parties and claims are involved, multiple statute of limitation may also come into play.
 An experienced personal injury lawyer can be essential to sorting out the different potential statute of limitation that may apply to any particular matter.